ck1yiaa/cKu_UdacityPull/README.md

-# cKu_UdacityPull
+# cKu_README-EDIT
-RENAMED TO README-EDIT
+RENAMED from UDACITYPULL to README-EDIT

 This bullshit is annoying.